 - Product feedback

-Behavioral market segmentation gives businesses a close look into how customers interact with brands and spend their money.
+Behavioral segmentation gives businesses a close look into how customers interact with brands and spend their money, providing crucial signals for real-time engagement and predictive modeling.

 Firmographic segmentation is the B2B version of demographic segmentation.
-It’s the study and classification of B2B customers using information from similar company characteristics.
-This segmentation type is popular for firms to find businesses that would benefit the most from their product.
+It is the study and classification of B2B customer organizations using information about similar company characteristics.
+This segmentation type is crucial for sales and marketing teams aiming to find businesses that would benefit most from their product or service.

 Companies generally separate the firmographic segment based on: